 But today it is possible to do what was impossible 10 years ago:

-- the localization of capital and consumer goods with inexpensive sensors and mobile phone systems
+- localize capital and consumer goods with inexpensive sensors and mobile phone systems;

-- the identification of users via retinascan, fingerprint and images;
+- identify users via retinascan, fingerprint and images;

-- low transaction costs with pay-as-you-go like M-Pesa.
+- significantly lower transaction costs with mobile phone-based payment systems like M-Pesa.

 With the help of suitable financing concepts, it will be easier for companies to enter new markets.
 Manufacturers will have the opportunity to quickly bring a critical number of goods into a market, facilitating the establishment of management, maintenance and spare parts supply systems and make then economically viable.
 Development banks, in close cooperation with development cooperation advisory institutions, are called upon to mobilise and deploy the necessary expertise.
 “Circular Economy Funds” can be implemented by the private sector with corresponding, country-specific objectives.
 The small Equity for Africa Fund is good first example which, however, should be equipped with much more technical expertise and first-mover financing..